 By 1990 the LP record was seen as a joke by some.
 However, a small number of vinyl devotees hung on to vinyl as their prime listening source.
 It created a niche market for all things vinyl, and a few of us decided to make the piece of electronics missing from most modern amplifiers, as an add-on box.
 From that moment on, the phono preamp became a piece of equipment in its own right.

-Prior to the launch of CD in 1983, I remember the rising popularity of moving coil cartridges marketed as the "final solution to high-fidelity".
-However, moving coil was nothing new: the moving coil stereo cartridge had been invented by Blumlein and used by EMI in 1933 (New Scientist, Jan 12, 1978).
+Prior to the launch of CD in 1983, I remember the rising popularity of moving coil cartridges as a "final solution to high-fidelity".
+Moving coil was nothing new: the moving coil stereo cartridge had been invented by Blumlein and used by EMI in 1933 (New Scientist, Jan 12, 1978).
 It was patented in 1935.
 In 1962 Joseph F Grado successfully patented improvements to "the prior art"

-Although excellent results could be obtained (but mostly weren't) from much cheaper moving magnet cartridges, by the mid to late 1990s most vinyl devotees had been convinced of the superiority of moving coil.
-Unfortunately, because of the expense involved in both the cost of buying a moving coil cartridge, and that of buying a phono preamp to suit them, which few people could afford, playing records became something of a rich man's hobby.
+Although excellent results could be obtained from much cheaper moving magnet cartridges, by the mid to late 1990s most vinyl devotees had been convinced of the "superiority" of moving coil.
+Unfortunately, because of the expense involved in both the cost of buying a moving coil cartridge, and that of buying a phono preamp to suit them, few people could afford to play vinyl, and it became something of a rich man's lifestyle statement.

-One or two entrepreneurs stepped in to "help" those on a more meagre income and a new breed of low cost (cheap) phono preamps entered the market in the late 1990s.
+One or two entrepreneurs stepped in to "help" those on a more meagre income and a new breed of low cost (cheap) phono preamps entered the market around 1996.
 Some of these were based on the two transistor stage mentioned earlier in this text, and some were based around quite cheap and limited performance operational amplifiers.

 The real effort was needed for the disc input, so most of the circuit was all about the phono preamp.

-If I had succeeded in my venture, that preamp could have been the first proper phono stage!
-It would have had the additional feature of a "passive preamp" (for line inputs).
+If I had succeeded in my venture, that preamp could have been "the first phono stage".
+It would have had the additional feature of a "passive preamp" (line inputs).
 However, life took a different route which took me into the printed circuit industry, then the broadcast audio industry, and threw me back out just in time to see the return of vinyl after its devastation by CD.

 I decided to refashion it at home.
 It had used passive EQ which was very much in vogue in hi-fi, and even after stripping out the weird power supply arrangement, and after numerous rehashes of the circuit, I still had the urge to fiddle (a similar symptom to "upgraditis" which so often troubles hi-fi customers).

-In the end I threw the thing in the trash bin.
+In the end I threw the thing out in the trash.
 My next DIY phono stage design was an experimental balanced input design which used active EQ, and it sounded much better.
 Swapping back to the standard arm wiring it became a "typical" active phono preamp, and I had no inclination to tamper with it, or even use anything else until I started this company.